Centers of Excellence

 The Foundation’s Center of Excellence Program brings together the best people and technical resources at select luminary sites in a multi-disciplinary environment.

-The initiative will create a state-of-the-art resource for clinicians and scientists working on high intensity focused ultrasound therapy, developing clinical evidence in oncology and establishing best practices, treatment standards and protocols.
-The initiative’s scientific director is Gail ter Haar, Professor of Physics at the ICR.
-Its clinical director is Nandita deSouza, Professor of Translational Imaging at the ICR and Honorary Consultant at The Royal Marsden.
+In September 2013, the Focused Ultrasound Foundation and Philips entered into an innovative public-private collaboration with The Institute of Cancer Research, London, and the Royal Marsden NHS Foundation Trust to create a Center at The Institute of Cancer Research (ICR) and The Royal Marsden in London.
+The Center created a state-of-the-art resource for clinicians and scientists working on focused ultrasound therapy, developing clinical evidence in oncology, and establishing best practices, treatment standards and protocols.
+The Center is led by scientific director Gail ter Haar, Professor of Physics at the ICR and clinical director Nandita deSouza, Professor of Translational Imaging at the ICR and Honorary Consultant at The Royal Marsden.

 In 2015, Brigham and Women's Hospital was named a Foundation Center of Excellence.
 As many as 50 focused ultrasound researchers in three different laboratories span the Boston campus of Brigham and Women’s Hospital where, in conjunction with Harvard Medical School, they are pioneering innovative uses of focused ultrasound and advancing these new approaches from bench to bedside.
 We profiled three of the leaders in focused ultrasound there in September 2015.